#AASLH2022 Right Here, Right Now: The Power of Place

 What is the AASLH Virtual Conference?

-The virtual conference is designed to be an inspirational and informative experience, with flexibility for incorporating emerging issues and broad reach for bringing in more voices.
-The virtual conference is more accessible for many people because of its lower financial and time cost, which makes it possible to include a larger percentage of our members and nonmembers around the country.
+The Virtual Conference is designed to be an inspirational and informative experience, with flexibility for incorporating emerging issues and broad reach for bringing in more voices.
+The Virtual Conference is more accessible for many people because of its lower financial and time cost, which makes it possible to include a larger percentage of our members and nonmembers around the country.
 We can also be more responsive to crucial topics that emerge for the field in the months and weeks beforehand.
-The virtual conference will be no more than five days in length and focus on sessions that require less audience interaction outside of the chat box.
-Participants will be encouraged in multiple ways to connect with each other, build their networks, and to continue discussions.
-Happy hours and discussion groups, for example, will be scheduled for this purpose.
+Participants will be encouraged in multiple ways to connect with each other, build their networks, and to continue discussions outside of sessions.

 Meeting Safety & Responsibility Policy